Secure Your Business. Try Electric.

 What Do IT Support Technicians Do?

-Support personnel are responsible for providing technical help to non-IT computer users, often by responding to phone, email, and chat-based requests for help.
+Support personnel are responsible for providing technical help to non-IT computer users, sometimes by responding to phone, email, and chat-based requests for help.
 You may also require dedicated cybersecurity support specialists, who use their expertise to ensure your network, applications, and data are secure, and can even help with meeting compliance security standards.

 Here are a few of the tasks an IT support technician may do.